shinyorg/mediator/readme.md

 ## Sample
 TODO

+You do not need any other part of Shiny, Prism, ReactiveUI, etc - those are included as I write things faster with it.
+Focus on the interfaces from the mediator & the mediator calls itself

 ## Ideas for workflows

 * Use Prism with Modules - want strongly typed navigation parameters, navigations, and have them available to other modules - we're the guy to help!